OPENPAD-AI/openpadprotocol-verifiernode/README_Node_Operator.md

 - The `Makefile` commands assume that the API endpoints are available on the base URL `http://localhost:5000/api`.

 For further assistance, please refer to the project documentation or contact the development team.

-## Node Deployment Integration

-For NAAS that provide Node Deployment Service, where users manually sign transaction to Blockhain Network without through this source.

-- When launch, FE needs to post NFT Owner Address.
-Through that, BE call API end point **MY_NFT_ENDPOINT=/get-my-nfts** to get list of NFTs and Verifier Address according to each NFT Token ID.
-- When start node, user select NFT to activate Node.
-FE use corresponding Verifier Address.
-Then, FE calls 2 functions on Smart Contract: delegate NFT to Verfier Address and activate node with that Verifier Address.
-- For each user operation on the Node on onchain, it is necessary to use API endpoint **get-verifier-signature-node-enter** and **get-verifier-signature-node-exit** to retrieve the signature.
-Then, use these signatures to call the contract functions **nodeEnterWithSignature** and **nodeExitWithSignature**.

-### Support interaction with Smart Contract (React)

-For detailed instructions on start, stop, delegate and revoke delegate on verifier node with ReactJS, please see detail documentation in example folder.